sintefmath/tinia/README.md

 running as it should before deploying on your servers.

-Compilation and installation instructions are available on the [Wiki](https://github.com/sintefmath/tinia/wiki/Compilation-instructions).
+Compilation and installation instructions are available on the [Wiki](https://github.com/sintefmath/tinia/wiki/Compilation-instructions), the ones on www.tinia.org are unfortunately outdated.

 The API-reference and tutorials is available at http://doc.tinia.org